Merge the balance and focus of mat with mountains on this 6-day rock climbing and yoga course.

 Students will receive individual instruction and test their skills against vertical cracks, steep faces and boulders.
 Camping will be in a front country site at Smith Rock State Park among the multicolored cliffs and spires.
-Students will learn about basic climbing equipment, rope management, knots, belaying and rappelling techniques and movement on rock.
+Students will learn about basic climbing equipment, rope management, wearing harnesses, tying knots, belaying and rappelling techniques, and movement on rock.

 A daily yoga practice of movement, breath and connection to the body complements the more dynamic sport of rock climbing.
 Students will have the opportunity to cultivate their own yoga practice through daily class while on course.
 The course will begin with some basic introduction to the practice of yoga and develop into a habit students can take home with them.